Broome Street Academy Charter High School is currently accepting applications for a Special Education Teacher

 - Participate in all required school professional development.

 - Communicate regularly with caregivers.

 - Maintain a welcoming and safe classroom environment.

 - Engage in effective and appropriate classroom management.

 - Maintain clean and clutter free room spaces for all students’ and teachers’ use.

-- Bachelor’s degree in a relevant school content area at a minimum, Master’s degree in Special Education, Teaching, or relevant content area preferred
+- Bachelor’s degree minimum, Master’s degree in Education, teaching or relevant area preferred.

 - Demonstrated expertise in subject area as shown by significant undergraduate or graduate coursework in content area or teaching certification.

-- Certification and/or experience with Special Education highly preferred.
+- Dual-certification in Special Education and a content area highly preferred.

 - Demonstrated ability to evaluate assessments.